FREQUENTLY ASKED QUESTIONS

 While Democrats are responsible for a handful of gerrymandered districts, Republicans have been far more ruthless in the use of sophisticated mapping software to extinguish the voting power of progressives.
 Republicans also favor excessive voting restrictions that make it harder for young Americans and citizens of color to cast ballots.

-For example, it is estimated that as many as 22 of Republicans’ 24-seat majority in the US House of Representatives are directly attributable to gerrymandering; as many as 300,000 citizens in Wisconsin were affected by the state’s voter ID law in 2016, when Trump won the state’s presidential vote by 22,000 votes; and nearly 1.7 million citizens in Florida cannot currently vote because the state has the nation’s most felon disenfranchisement laws (Trump won the state by about 113,000 votes).
+For example, it is estimated that as many as 22 of Republicans’ former 24-seat majority in the US House of Representatives were directly attributable to gerrymandering; as many as 300,000 citizens in Wisconsin were affected by the state’s voter ID law in 2016, when Trump won the state’s presidential vote by 22,000 votes; and nearly 1.7 million citizens in Florida were prevented from voting in 2016 by the state’s recently-overturned felon disenfranchisement laws (Trump won the state by about 113,000 votes).

 Until candidates from both parties demonstrate a central commitment in their platforms to uphold American democracy, Flippable will only support the candidates and party that upholds fair and free elections for all Americans.